Offliners/Machine-Learning/README.md

 |Tensorflow|`1.13.1`|
 |Keras|`2.2.4`|

+* FAQ

-* How to download Module?
+How to download Module?

   Open your CMD, and input this command